Background and Scope

 Any decision that is based upon an individual seeking advice concerning a matter of discrimination, filing a discrimination complaint, or otherwise participating in good faith in the processing of a discrimination or harassment complaint is a violation of this policy.
 The University will not retaliate against a person making a complaint of discrimination or harassment and will not knowingly permit retaliation to occur.

 The Department strives to develop the student-athlete as a whole person with specific emphasis on promoting academic excellence.
-The University of the Pacific Department of Intercollegiate Athletics is required to meet all University academic requirements, as well as the eligibility rules of the National Collegiate Athletic Association (NCAA), the Big West Conference, Mountain Pacific Sports Federation and NorPac Conference.
+The University of the Pacific Department of Intercollegiate Athletics is required to meet all University academic requirements, as well as the eligibility rules of the National Collegiate Athletic Association (NCAA), the West Coast Conference, Mountain Pacific Sports Federation, the NorPac Conference, and the Golden Coast Conference.
 The Department is committed to academic and athletic excellence and shall always focus on the total development of the student-athlete in a manner consistent with the overall mission of the University.

 Coaches are teachers, mentors, and role models.
 As such, coaches share in the education, training and development of student-athletes.
 Coaches are important partners in carrying out the mission of the University and the Department of Intercollegiate Athletics.
 Coaches have the responsibility to all student-athletes to take a sincere interest in academic, social, and athletic activities and to ensure that each individual is treated with fairness and provided with the optimal opportunity to excel.